ZhengdongWang/zhengdongwang.com/bluebook.md

 What's wrong with the usual guts?

 * No one really wants to be there.
 They're doing it for the distributional requirement, or because the rest of their schedule is hard.
 They honestly just like a different subject.
 They aren't fully there.
 It's a drag.
 * These classes are oddly competitive.
 Not just to get into, but sometimes even to do well.
-If it's easy for everybody and there's a curve, you might start stressing about a class you didn't budget for.
+You have to differentiate yourself from the hundred other lemmings in the class.
+If it's easy for everyone and there's a curve, you might start stressing about a class you didn't budget for.
 * Widely-acknowledged guts often mean busy work.
 It's easy for everyone.
 It reflects that the professor knows they're teaching a gut, too.
 You overestimate your tolerance for busy work.

 Find classes other people are taking for the material (or even better, the professor), _that also happen to be low-workload_.
 Okay, but these classes sound like a unicorns, you say.
 Where am I supposed to find these magical low-workload but also serious classes?
 Serious professors rarely give little work, and work trades off with what you get out of the class.